MEDIA & PUBLIC SPEAKING

 Winnie is passionate about communicating science to everyone.

-She has spoken at public events Internationally and gained wide experience in TV, radio, podcasts and print communication.
-She has attended UK and European Parliament and the 3rd and 4th UN Intergovernmental Negotiating Committee meetings for the development of the Global Plastics Treaty.
+As a plastic pollution expert, she has spoken at public events Internationally including the UK and European Parliaments, and the UN Global Plastics Treaty negotiations.
+She has a wealth of experience in TV, radio, podcasts and print communication; and has participated in the 3rd and 4th UN Intergovernmental Negotiating Committee meetings for the development of the Global Plastics Treaty.

 Some of her media and speaking engagements are highlighted below.